likhongomes/MSML612-Deep-Learning-Final-Project/Readme.md

 ## Running the project
 - Create a Data folder in the project directory
-- Save the 2023, 2024, and 2024 Parking Violations Folder from Project Google Drive to the Data folder
+- Save the 2023, 2024, and 2024 Parking Violations Folders from the project Google Drive into the Data folder.
 - Run initial_data_cleaning.ipynb and then run time_series_converting.ipynb